 Amazon is a hugely popular affiliate program for both new and seasoned bloggers.
-Amazon affiliates is easy to join and use, allows you to choose from over one million products to advertise and will give you up to 10% commission on qualifying purchases.
+Amazon’s affiliate program is easy to join and use, allows you to choose from over one million products to advertise and will give you up to 10% commission on qualifying purchases.

 While the commission is pretty small, the thing I like about the Amazon affiliate program is that if someone visits a product through your affiliate link and decides not to buy, BUT ends up purchasing something else instead, you can still earn a commission on the product they purchased.
 Pretty cool, right?

 5. Creative Market

 Creative Market is an online marketplace community that allows you to buy digital design products such as WordPress themes, vector graphics, photography, fonts, and more.

 Creative Market offers a 10% referral commission for every new customer you bring to their site.
 Now again, I think 10% is a pretty low commission, however, with this affiliate program, you will earn 10% on every purchase that customer makes for an entire year.
-Now for me, that makes the Creative Market affiliate program worth joining.
+For me, that makes the Creative Market affiliate program worth joining.

 6. Beautiful Dawn Designs

-Of course, I had to add my affiliate program to this list.
+This is the affiliate program for our feminine WordPress themes.
 As a Beautiful Dawn Designs affiliate, you’ll earn a 30% commission for every customer that you refer to our shop.

 Our cookies are good for 60 days, and there is no minimum required for payout.

 7. Rakuten Marketing

 Rakuten Marketing (formally known as LinkShare) has been voted as the number 1 affiliate marketing network.
-Rakuten Marketing has thousands of programs to choose from (such as Macy’s, Sephora, and Walmart).
-Click here to access the affiliate registration form.
+Rakuten Marketing has thousands of programs to choose from.
+Here are a few to get you started: